Ne-k/Ne-k/README.md

 # Welcome to my profile,

-> I mainly code in JS but I'm starting to use Python, TS and more.
-I am **the worst** bot developer there is but manage to have a [bot](https://tod.nek.wtf) that is over 3k servers
+> I am the idiot developer that breaks everything.

 ## Some things about me: